DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-06-17-school-managing-viewing-participants-in-cohort.md

 **Username:** ecf
 **Password:** ecf

-## Information architecture: why we manage participants through a cohort instead of via a global view
-Put simply, there are a lot of attributes and relationships that the participant inherits by virtue of belonging to a cohort.  ie, the mentor they can have, the programme they are on and the materials they are using.
-Making the user (ie. the school induction tutor) aware of this is important in the early stages of setting up the cohort as it implies what the participant can and cannot do.

-The logic of this isn't rooted in technical restrictions, but a set of requirements that determine how much a training provider gets paid for training an individual.

-Through research, we've found that the mental model of a cohort (or academic year) is familiar with those who'd perform the role of the school induction tutor and hasn't yet caused any issues.
-However, whether this mental model will cause any problems as the platform matures needs to be taken into account - [see future considerations below](#future-considerations).

 ## Validation statuses
 Once [a participant is added to a cohort](/manage-training/school-adding-participants-to-a-cohort/) their data is validated against various automated and manual sources to ensure they are;
 1. a real person